Adult Residency Program Schedule

 The focus of the PGY-2 year is direct care of hospitalized patients with neurologic disease.
 Residents spend approximately eight months on the neurology inpatient and consult services at the teaching hospitals.
 During these rotations, residents develop diagnostic skills and become familiar with management of acute neurologic issues under the supervision of senior residents and attending faculty.
 The year is rounded out with rotations in the neurocritical care service, epilepsy monitoring unit, and neuropathology.
 Outpatient training continues with weekly neurology continuity clinics where residents follow patients with a wide variety of disorders throughout the entire four years of training.
 This longitudinal perspective on disease patterns and management benefits both the house staff and patients.

 A typical PGY-2 rotation schedule is listed below.
-Overnight call on the Parkland Memorial Hospital services is every five nights (during about 6 months of the year).
+Overnight call on the Parkland Memorial Hospital service is every five nights (during about 6 months of the year).
 Call responsibilities are taken as a team.
 A senior resident (night float) always takes in-house call with the junior resident to provide supervision and teaching.
 During most months, rotating interns and medical students work closely with the neurology resident.
 At Zale Lipshy University Hospital's Neuroscience Center, residents provide specialized care to patients with neurological illness.
 Overnight coverage at Zale Lipshy University Hospital is provided by night float and overnight call every seventh night.
 Residents take home call while on Dallas Veterans Affairs Medical Center consult service.
 There are no other call responsibilities.

 Postgraduate Year 3 – Mastering your Skills

 Residents may choose from a wide variety of clinical and research electives.
 Some electives are essential to the training of a well-rounded neurologist such as multiple sclerosis, sleep medicine, and neuroradiology.
 Other electives may be coordinated exclusively to meet the career goals or interests of one resident.
 Popular and unique electives at UT Southwestern include neurosonology, neuro-oncology, neuro-ophthalmology, and neuro-otology.
 Residents with academic interests may devote elective time to a clinical or basic science research project under the supervision of a faculty member.
-Residents on the research clinical scientist track will spend 6 months in the research laboratory.
+Residents on the research clinical scientist track will spend six months in the research laboratory.

 There are no on-call responsibilities during outpatient rotations.